 The Element ID, Length, and Element ID Extension fields are defined in 9.4.2.1 (General)

-The AP TB PPDU Response subfield indicates whether an AP supports a TB PPDU response to a preceding trigger frame that is destined to that AP.
-A value of 1 in this subfield indicates that the AP supports a TB PPDU response to a trigger frame that includes it’s AP ID value in the User Info field.
-A value of 0 in this subfield indicates that the AP does not support a TB PPDU response to a trigger frame that includes it’s AP ID value in the User Info field.
+The AP TB PPDU Response field indicates whether an AP supports a TB PPDU response to a preceding trigger frame that is destined to that AP.
+A value of 1 in this field indicates that the AP supports a TB PPDU response to a trigger frame that includes it’s AP ID value in the User Info field.
+A value of 0 in this field indicates that the AP does not support a TB PPDU response to a trigger frame that includes it’s AP ID value in the User Info field.

 NOTE: The location if AP TB PPDU Response field in the MAPC element - TBD